 When you have fruit tree questions, always come to our Fruit Tree Central, a well-organized source of research-based videos and articles about the selection, planting, pruning, and care of fruit trees.

 There are a handful of basic fruit tree shapes.
 The shape that works best for cherry, apricot, and pluot trees is the Modified Central Leader.
 The filled in shape and leaves offer more protection from sunscald—in fact, in the sunny Southwest this is an ideal shape for any fruit tree.
-Modified Central Leader can be used for walnut, pomegranate, persimmon, apple, and pear trees.
+Modified Central Leader can also be used for walnut, pomegranate, persimmon, apple, and pear trees.

 HOW TO PRUNE & TRAIN A FRUIT TREE FOR A MODIFIED CENTRAL LEADER SHAPE